grmithu/grmithu/README.md

 ## Rapidfire
-🌱 I’m currently learning React
+🌱 I’m currently learning many things, I believe that everyday is a learning opportunity.

-❓ Ask me about anything related to MERN stack and related technologies
+❓ Ask me about PHP, Laravel, JavaScript, WordPress and API development.

 📧 How to reach me: golamrabbani3010@gmail.com

 ⚡ Fun fact: Well, I wouldn’t really say GitHub began as a weekend project.